John Charles

-He played for the Welsh national team over fifteen years, from 1950 to 1965.
+Charles played for the Welsh national team over fifteen years, from 1950 to 1965.
 Alongside his brother, Mel Charles, he was a member of the Welsh squad at the 1958 FIFA World Cup.
-At the tournament, he scored in a 1–1 draw with Hungary, but he was injured in a play-off match against the same opposition.
-Ruled out of the quarter-final against Brazil, Wales lost the match 1–0, with Pelé scoring the winner.
+At the tournament, he scored in a 1–1 draw with Hungary but was injured in a play-off match against the same opposition and ruled out of the quarter-final against Brazil, Wales lost the match 1–0, with Pelé scoring the winner.
 Wales manager Jimmy Murphy opined that had Charles been fit, Wales might have won the match.

-For its 50th anniversary in 2004, UEFA asked each of its then 52 member associations to nominate one player as the single most outstanding player of the period 1954–2003, and Charles was chosen as the Golden Player of Wales by its national association in November 2003.
+For its 50th anniversary in 2004, UEFA asked each of its then 52 member associations to nominate one player as the single most outstanding player of the period 1954–2003: Charles was chosen as the Golden Player of Wales by its national association in November 2003.

 Early career

 Charles was born in the Cwmbwrla district of Swansea during late 1931.
 Charles would play football as a child, with younger brother Mel Charles who also went on to become a professional, later playing alongside each other for the Welsh national team.
 The brothers grew up on Alice Street in Swansea, being neighbours of fellow future Welsh internationals Ernie Jones, Mel Nurse, and Jackie Roberts.

 While still at school, Charles joined the boys section of the local team Swansea Town, who later became Swansea City.
 When he left school at age 14 he was taken onto the groundstaff at Vetch Field, yet because of his young age Third Division Swansea never gave him a first-team call up.
 His only senior appearances came for the reserve side in the Welsh Football League.